 Fayette County

-IN HONOR 0F PRESIDM PATrERSON
+IN IBNOR 0F PRESIDM PATTERSON

 There will be an entertainment at the State College this evening at half-